Love Sensation

-"Love Sensation" is a 1980 song performed by American R&B singer Loleatta Holloway, taken from her album of the same name.
+"Love Sensation" is a 1980 song performed by American R&B singer Loleatta Holloway, taken from her album of the same name (1980), which also was her sixth and final album.
 The song was written and produced by Dan Hartman, arranged by Norman Harris, and mixed by Tom Moulton.
-It was a hit on the U.S. Hot Dance Club Play chart, where the song spent a week at No. 1 in September 1980.
+It was a hit on the US Hot Dance Club Play chart, where the song spent a week at No. 1 in September 1980.
 Vocals from the song have been widely sampled, particularly in electronic dance music, such as in the 1989 Black Box song "Ride on Time".

 Development

 Originally, Hartman envisioned either Bette Midler or Patti LaBelle as singing "Love Sensation".
 However, after seeing Holloway perform at a nightclub, he approached her instead to sing the vocals.
 In various interviews, Holloway recalled that Hartman had her perform the song 29 times over a two-day recording session.
 She lost her voice as a result, and only recovered by putting Vicks VapoRub in her coffee.